brauliobezerra/reference/src/patterns.md

 <!-- FIXME: includes enum variants?
 Yes! -->
 <!-- FIXME: examples -->

-This pattern is refutable when one of its subpatterns is refutable.
+A TupleStruct pattern is refutable when one of its subpatterns is refutable.

 ## Tuple patterns